Home - Classes - Lineage - Practice - Theory - Links - Gallery

 dragons

-Yet for people of the modern era this is not often the case.
+Yet for many in the modern era this is not the case.
 Thick and starchy from too much wine and rich food, falsehood so easily becomes the norm.
 Habitually entering the inner chamber intoxicated, desire exhausts the essence.
 Wasting and squandering the truth, satisfaction cannot be sustained and there is little chance for invoking spirit.
-Hastily devoting the heart, opposing spontaneous joy and completely out of synch with the natural balance of movement and rest, of course after only half a hundred years gone by, they are declining already.
+Hastily devoting the heart and acting contrary to spontaneous joy with no balance between movement and rest, of course after only half a hundred years they are passing away already."

 from the opening passages of the